Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 121: Chore: Refactor code in data model for better maintainability. at 2025-02-17 09:17:00
 * Commit 122: Test: Improve styling of utility for better readability. at 2025-02-18 13:27:15
 * Commit 123: Fix: Clean up data model for better maintainability. at 2025-02-19 13:17:16
+* Commit 124: Test: Optimize performance of database to improve user experience. at 2025-02-19 09:29:36